Beckn-One/DEG/docs/implementation-guides/v2/Onboarding/IG_Onboarding_users_in_digital_energy_programs.md

 ### 18.3.
 17.3 Confirm Request

-The confirm request includes the desired enrollment start and end dates, along with any required consents.
+The confirm request includes the desired enrollment start and end dates, along with any required consents. **Consents are placed in `orderAttributes.consents[]`**, not in `fulfillmentAttributes`.

+The consents should match the `requiredConsents` specified in the `on_init` response.
+Each consent indicates:
+* `type`: The type of consent (DATA_COLLECTION, DER_CONTROL, CROSS_UTILITY_SHARING)
+* `granted`: Boolean indicating if consent was granted
+* `grantedAt`: Timestamp when consent was granted
+* `description`: Human-readable description of what the consent covers

 #### 18.3.1.
 Example: Confirm with Enrollment Dates